 The research project focused on politically loaded concepts of space, especially in archaic and Hellenistic Greece and Augustan Rome, resp.
 The leading concepts were genealogical notions of space and “dynastic” concepts.

 The project has, as part of a more encompassing interest in how experts create and manage their respective microcosms, investigated the forms of personal and of non-personal constructions of authority in ancient Greek knowledge traditions with a focus on theoretical knowledge.
 Proceeding from sociological and theoretical work on authority, Markus Asper has channeled his input into three conferences and the ensuing proceedings as well as 15 papers devoted to aspects of the overarching cluster of questions.

-This research project will investigate the question when and how the agora developed into a marketplace and what influence it had on the oikonomia as such.
-The working hypothesis is that the market and the increasing use of coins (also politically conditioned) largely determined the literary discourse on oikonomia.
+This research project investigated the question when and how the agora developed into a marketplace and what influence it had on the oikonomia as such.
+The working hypothesis was that the market and the increasing use of coins (also politically conditioned) largely determined the literary discourse on oikonomia.